ARTARNA/Stitch-NET/README.md

 builder.Services.AddStitchClient<IProductsApi>(opts =>
 {
     opts.UseInterceptor(
-        onRequest: async (req, ct) =>
+        onRequest: (req, ct) =>
         {
             logger.LogDebug("→ {Method} {Url}", req.Method, req.RequestUri);
+            return ValueTask.CompletedTask;
         },
-        onResponse: async (req, res, ct) =>
+        onResponse: (req, res, ct) =>
         {
             logger.LogDebug("← {Status}", res.StatusCode);
+            return ValueTask.CompletedTask;
         });
 });
 ```

-For reusable logic, implement `IStitchInterceptor` and register with `opts.UseInterceptor(myInterceptor)`.

-Interceptors run inside the generated client — after the request is built (URL, body, headers) but before `SendAsync`, and again after the response arrives.
-Auth handlers still run at the `HttpClient` pipeline level.
+For anything reusable, implement `IStitchInterceptor` and pass the instance in instead.
+They run inside the generated client after the request is built but before it goes out, and again when the response comes back.
+Auth handlers you've added still run at the `HttpClient` level — interceptors are one layer inside that.

 ---